mahoney1/docs/commercialpaper-query-tutorial.md

 Cool - lets move on to getting this new contract functionality, out on the blockchain to replace the older version !

 ## Step 3.
-Upgrade our Smart Contract version using IBM Blockchain Platform VScode Extension,  and Instantiate new edition
+Upgrade our Smart Contract version using IBP VScode Extension, Instantiate new edition

 1. We now need to add some changes to the `package.json` file - ie add a dependency name, and change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and:

   - change the `version` to "0.0.2"
-  - add the following line immediately under the "dependencies" section:     `"crypto-hashing": "^1.0.0",`
+  - add the following line immediately under the "dependencies" section:     `"crypto-hashing": "^1.0.0",`    (including the 'comma')
   - hit CONTROL and S to save it.

 2. Click on the Source Control sidebar icon and click the `tick` icon to commit, with a message of 'adding queries' and hit ENTER.

-We're now ready to upgrade our smart contract, from within VSCode itself.
+We're now ready to upgrade our smart contract, using the IBP VSCode extension.

 3. Click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' and you'll see that version '0.0.2' becomes the latest edition of `papercontract'.